MY CAPE OF GOOD HOPE

 Some residents have to make a living as street performers and use the benches on the Promenade for much needed rest.

 Running from the Old Town dating back to the 16th century, the sea front stretches all the way to the airport, past socially disadvantaged areas as much as rich villas.
 During the day, some unfortunate homeless people tempt their luck in the little alleys of the Old Town or on the Promenade.

-The arcades leading from the Old Town to the Promenade are both wonderfully scenic and the only shelter for the many homeless people trooping to the South of France.
+The laneways leading from the Old Town to the Promenade are both wonderfully scenic and the only shelter for the many homeless people trooping to the South of France.

 Mounir has known a difficult life leading him to Nice after entering Europe through Italy.
 He often plays the accordion or harmonica, hoping for a kind gesture from those strolling past.
 I often wonder what photos he would take, observing us day in day out.

 The blue chairs are a true landmark of the Promenade.
 Beyond being iconic urban furniture, they host so many moments they must have heard and seen it all.
 The tender whisper of budding love as much as desperate sobbing, loud laughter, and silent grief.
 Not to talk about the many phone conversations they could eavesdrop on.